 - Unsalted butter.
 Melted butter is mixed into the batter and butter is also melted in the cast-iron skillet in the oven.
 This helps create an extra-crispy crust on the cornbread!

 - Cornmeal.
 Cornmeal is the base for cornbread and gives it its signature corn flavor and crumbly texture.
 You can use either yellow or white cornmeal, but I used yellow for this recipe.
-I recommend using good-quality cornmeal such as Anson Mill's Coarse Yellow Cornmeal.
+I recommend using good-quality, stone-ground cornmeal as opposed to fine-ground cornmeal, which is recommended for my southern spoon bread recipe.

 - All-purpose flour.
-A small amount of all-purpose flour is combined with the cornmeal to lighten the texture of the cornbread a bit.
-I recommend using good-quality flour such as Bob's Red Mill All-Purpose Flour.
+A small amount of all-purpose flour is combined with the cornmeal to lighten the texture of the cornbread.

 - Baking powder and baking soda.
 These are the leavening agents used to make the cornbread rise.
 Make sure your baking powder and baking soda are no more than six months old.
 Old leavening agents can cause your cornbread to turn out hard and dense.

 - Salt.
-A small amount of salt brings out the other flavors in the cornbread.
+A small amount of salt enhances the other flavors in the cornbread.

 - Buttermilk.
-Buttermilk is a must in southern cornbread if you ask me!
-I was born and raised in Mississippi and rarely ever had cornbread made with any other kind of milk.
 Buttermilk gives the cornbread an irresistible subtle tanginess and also helps the cornbread bake up tender.
 You can use low-fat or whole buttermilk for this recipe.
+Buttermilk is also a must for my southern hush puppies recipe!

 - Honey (optional).
 Traditional southern cornbread does not feature honey as an ingredient.
 However, a small amount of honey adds the most subtle floral note and a hint of sweetness without taking this recipe too far away from traditional southern cornbread.